The Fragmented Feast: How Food Toxins Shatter Our Sacred Connection to Nourishment

 When Food Becomes Poison

-In my decade treating patients with environmental illness, I've witnessed something profound: the same toxins that create measurable neuroinflammation and endocrine disruption also shatter what the Q'ero shamans call ayni — the sacred reciprocity between ourselves and the living world that feeds us.
+The same toxins that create measurable neuroinflammation and endocrine disruption also shatter what the Q'ero shamans call ayni — the sacred reciprocity between ourselves and the living world that feeds us.
 When our food becomes a source of hucha (heavy energy) rather than sami (refined energy), we lose access to our most fundamental form of intuitive wisdom.

 The Serpent Medicine: What Toxins Do to the Physical Body